UPDATED June 21, 2018 10:43amET

-Here are details on the two reference questions — and how a similar process plays out in Ottawa:
+Here are details on the reference questions — and how a similar process plays out in Ottawa:

 B.C.’s government wants the Court of Appeal to analyze proposed amendments to the Environmental Management Act and answer constitutional questions on provincial jurisdiction, potential conflict with federal law on pipelines and railways, and whether B.C. law applies to substances coming from another province.

 The proposed regulations “would apply to pipelines transporting any quantity of liquid petroleum products, as well as rail or truck operations transporting more than 10,000 litres of liquid petroleum products.”